 The Social Media Lab conducts research in a wide variety of areas including: Academia, Health, Information Privacy, Online Communities, Organizational Social Media Use, and Politics.
 The broad aim of the lab’s various research initiatives is to provide decision makers with additional knowledge and insights into the behaviors and relationships of online social network members, and to understand how these interpersonal connections influence our personal choices and actions.
 We also develop research apps, tools and methods for collecting, analyzing and visualizing publicly available social media data.

-Data about Canadians for Canadians: An overwhelming majority of online Canadian adults (94%) have at least one social media account, making Canada one of the most connected countries in the world.
+Data About Canadians For Canadians: An overwhelming majority of online Canadian adults (94%) have at least one social media account, making Canada one of the most connected countries in the world.

 No Programming Required: As part of our work, the Lab develops easy to use research apps, tools and visualization dashboards to support social science research on online communities and online participation.
 Each year, our apps and research tools are used by thousands of students, educators and researchers around the world.
 To learn more about what we’ve developed and link to our curated Social Media Research Toolkit, go here.